kubevirt/kubevirt.github.io/labs/kubernetes/lab3.md

 Once the PHASE will change to `Running`, we're ready for upgrading KubeVirt.

+#### Define the next version to upgrade to

+KubeVirt starting from `v0.17.0` onwards, allows to upgrade one version at a time, by using two approaches as defined in the [user-guide](https://kubevirt.io/user-guide/operations/updating_and_deletion):

+- Patching the imageTag value in the KubeVirt CR spec
+- Updating the operator if no imageTag is defined (defaulting to upgrade to match the operator version)

+**WARNING:** In both cases, the supported scenario is updating from N-1 to N

+**NOTE:** Zero downtime rolling updates are supported starting with release `v0.17.0` onwards.
+Updating from any release prior to the KubeVirt `v0.17.0` release is not supported.

 #### Performing the upgrade

 ##### Updating the KubeVirt operator if no imageTag value is set